 Lunch: In the National Park, we’ll have box lunches.

-Afternoon: We’ll continue our hike and return to the hotel mid-afternoon.
+Afternoon: We’ll return to the hotel mid-afternoon.
 The remainder of the afternoon is free.

 Dinner: On your own to enjoy what you like.

 Evening: At leisure.
 You might like to stroll through the Old Town or enjoy coffee and a digestif in a café or bar.